 The markets are in the reds now.
 It looks like holidays won’t be possible this year, so you might perhaps want to allocate your holiday fund to an investment.
 If you don’t know where to start, we suggest you read this post.
 If you are absolutely unsure and lost, be sure to seek professional advice before you start any investment.

-Check out out Review on Robo-advisors in Singapore
+Check out our review on Robo-advisors in Singapore

 4. Clear Your Life and Home of Things You Don’t Need

 What’s a better time to spring clean your home than when you are actually stuck in it?
 If we are only spending time at home, we should make the best out of the space we have.
 I love Marie Kondo’s philosophy in tidying up and decluttering.
 We could also donate items to the needy at the same time.

 Allocate some time to read.
 If you don’t want to spend on getting a physical book, there are many e-libraries that you can use for free.
 If you are reading a book from a device such as a computer, tablet or phone, I’d suggest you download the book and switch off your internet connectivity so that you don’t get distracted by your incoming email and instagram notifications.

 We actually read a lot of things online in bite-sizes like blogs and social media posts and this might have eroded our patience for books.
 Now’s a great time to train our patience for more long form valuable writings that can allow our minds to be engaged in a different and meaningful way.